DEVELOPING AND MENTORING SERVICES FAQ’S

 What is the Photographers Circle?

-The Photographers Circle is a private, password protected area specifically for those participating in the One-Year Mentoring Program.
+The Photographer’s Circle is a private, password protected area specifically for Workshop and Mentoring Program participants.
 It takes a deep look at “The Foundation” - what each of my workshops is based on.
 It is also a growing resource of articles, videos, discussions, open critiques, Q&A’s, and more.
 It will grow and evolve throughout your program and provide hours worth of valuable content.

 With the One-Year Mentoring Program, you mention a recorded timeline.
 What if we don’t finish all the various aspects in a year?